-As a professional language service provider, AM Vietnam prides ourselves on adhering to international standards covering the full 6-step standard operating procedure, plus 1 step of Expert review.
-In Expert review, your translation will be ensured in terms of technical terminology and language use by our leading experts, who have practical expertise in the relevant field.
-With a team of qualified translators and experts, we are committed to provide at least quality translations.
+As a professional language service provider, AM Vietnam prides ourselves on adhering to international standards covering the full 6-step standard operating procedure.
+In addition, for those requiring perfect quality, we also have in place a plus step of Expert review.
+In Expert review, the translation will be ensured in terms of technical terminology and language use by our leading experts, who have practical expertise and at least 10-year experience in the relevant field.

 Click here to get a quick reference to ISO 17100:2015!